 Membership grounds have already expressed concern about this change, noting that it would inject ambiguity into the standard as the Act does not provide any definition of the term “efficiently.”

 Another significant change is the removal of the requirement for agencies to compete determinations and findings prior to using an Office of Management and Budget approved Government-Wide Acquisition Contract (GWAC).
 Section 875 thus encourages agencies to utilize existing contracts and will hopefully reduce contract duplication.

 Finally, Section 876 is drafted so as to increase competition at the task order level.
 Specifically, this Section would allow prices to be established through competition at the task order level for certain ID/IQ contracts rather than at the contract level.
 As such, the contracting officer has discretion to consider price as an evaluation factor for contract award.

 Heather Mims is an associate attorney at Centre Law & Consulting.
 Her practice is primarily focused on government contracts law, employment law, and litigation.
 Heather graduated magna cum laude from the George Mason School of Law where she was the Senior Research Editor for the Law Review and a Writing Fellow.

-The post Federal Circuit Reinforces Government Preference for Commercial Items appeared first on Centre Law & Consulting.
+The post What Government Contractors Need to Know About the 2019 NDAA appeared first on Centre Law & Consulting.